UMR-CNRM/vortex/sphinx/userguide/actions.rst

   set(['mail'])

-Modules that implement actions should register to this default actions dispatcher, in order to be globaly accessible:
+Modules that implement actions should register to this default actions dispatcher, in order to be globally accessible:

 .. code-block:: python